phucvdb/powershell/azure/remoteapp/readme.md

+In this segment, there are 2 option to provision a RemoteApp Collection:
+  1. Using AzRemoteApp.ps1 and bootstrap.ps1
+  2. writing a runbook of Azure Automation, further we can use this tool to manage and patching your remoteapp collection.
+  More detail as below

 ## How can Azure Automation help manage Azure RemoteApp?

   RemoteApp can be managed in Azure Automation by using the PowerShell cmdlets that are available in the Azure PowerShell tools.